 After all, the complexity of any one human brain is so astronomical that neuroscientists do not even agree what the number of our neurons represents.
 Is it indicative of intelligence?
 Motor functions?
 Is it simply a factor of different brain sizes?

 In view of such uncertainty, the weaknesses of the Human Brain Project at large must be part and parcel with their above-mentioned strengths.

 Markram’s zealous ambitions led to controversy and eventually the dissolution of his leadership and committee.
-His critics’ concerns are not unfounded, either, as even in spite of the HBP’s scale, there is no denying the limitations of simulating ‘the human brain’: attempting, as Markram once proposed, “to understand the brain [and] its diseases”.
-Because ultimately, a singular entity will of course never be a strong enough model to account for human cognition on the whole.
+His critics’ concerns are not unfounded, either, as even in spite of the HBP’s scale, there is no denying the limitations of simulating ‘the human brain’—attempting, as Markram once proposed, “to understand the brain [and] its diseases”.
+Because ultimately, it is not just a matter of “the brain”, in the singular: they are countless and vary from individual to individual.

 The Importance of Individual Differences

-Ultimately, human experience is unimaginably complicated to the point that there's no one brain that responds to stimuli in the exact same way as another.
+Ultimately, human experience is unimaginably complicated to the point that there's no single brain that responds to stimuli in the exact same way as another.
 This, again, means that there is at the very least one factor of humanity that NC may never be able to reflect upon: individuality.
-As Robert Epstein, Harvard Psychology PhD and Psychology Today’s editor-in-chief-turned senior researcher for AIBRT, summarises:
+As Robert Epstein, senior research psychologist at AIBRT (the American Institute for Behavioral Research and Technology) summarises on Aeon.com: